zond/gomonkey/README.md

     ld: library not found for -lgomonkey
     collect2: ld returned 1 exit status

-The error at the end is expected, for some reason cgo is unable to link properly against recent SpiderMonkeys, and to fix this I created a small C wrapper that you compile and link using your regular old C compiler.
+The error at the end is expected.

+For some reason cgo is unable to link properly against recent SpiderMonkeys, and to fix this I created a small C wrapper that you compile and link using your regular old C compiler.

 To build the wrapper and then install the library properly: